Digital Content

 .

 These images are sometimes called "Digital Surrogates", as they can stand in for the physical object.
 A digital surrogate might show more than just the object, such as a color strip and a ruler, however the main focus of the visual item must clearly be the object itself.
-The line between surrogate and depiction is left to the policies and practices of the implementing organizations.
+The line between surrogate and depiction is left to the policies and practices of implementing organizations.

 Example: